 At this point you are doing well.
-You are pre-approved, like the neighborhood, found a nice property and are making a “factual based”, reasonable offer.
+You are pre-approved, like the neighborhood, found a nice property and are making an offer.

 Once your offer is accepted, you are ready for the final step.
 In most states, you will use a closing agent to complete the property transfer or “closing”.

 Here is what you need to do:

 - You or your Realtor will open the order with the settlement agent by providing a copy of your accepted purchase agreement and the earnest money deposit